Unicorn Wars

 Unicorn Wars is a 2022 animated splatter war film written and directed by Alberto Vázquez.
-The plot is set against the backdrop of a conflict between anthropomorphized teddy bears and unicorns, following two bear siblings deployed in a military mission to a magical forest populated by wild unicorns.
+The plot is set against the backdrop of a conflict between anthropomorphized teddy bears and wild unicorns, following two bear siblings deployed in a military mission to a magical forest.

 A Spanish-French co-production, the film won Best Animated Film at the 37th Goya Awards.
 It was also nominated for Best Animated Film at the 10th Platino Awards.

 Plot

 In a magical forest, unicorns and bears lived alongside wild animals, but the bears found a sacred book of knowledge within the ruins of a church.
 The book enabled the bears to gain sentience and form their own civilization.
 Over time, the bears physically evolved to a multi-colored "teddy bear" form.
 According to their beliefs, the bears wanted to cultivate the forest, but the unicorns opposed them.
 In reality due to the bears' deforestation the unicorns decided to retaliate and exile the bears from the forest.
 This led to a war between them, which the bears believe will end when their "chosen one" drinks the blood of the last unicorn, and a god-like being will return to the forest.

-Drill Sergeant Caricias trains new army recruits, including brothers Gordi and Azulín.
+Drill Sergeant Caricias trains new army recruits, including twin brothers Gordi and Azulín.
 Their chaplain instills the troops with a religious doctrine of hatred for the unicorns.
 Azulín pretends to protect Gordi; hoping to one day become the Chosen One, he aspires to be the best recruit, but grows resentful of the troop's top recruit, Coco.
-He has also envied his brother since birth: Gordi had come out first, gaining the favor of their mother.
+He has also envied his brother since birth; Gordi had come out first, gaining the favor of their mother.
 When she left their father for another man, Azulín's jealousy grew so vicious that he poisoned his mother's lemonade, killing her.

-Azulin and Gordi's unit is sent into the forest to find a missing squad, led by Caricias and the chaplain.
-They find caterpillars which they consider eating; the chaplain warns that the scripture says not to eat them, but Caricias angrily defies the warning.
-The caterpillars turn out to be hallucinogenic: the troops see frightening hallucinations that cost the lives of two recruits.
+Azulín and Gordi's unit is sent into the forest of wilderness to find a missing squad, led by Caricias and the chaplain.
+They find caterpillars which they consider eating, when they were shown by little fox; the chaplain warns that the scripture says not to eat them, but Caricias angrily defies the warning.
+The caterpillars turn out to be hallucinogenic; the troops see frightening hallucinations that cost the lives of two recruits.
 Later on, they find the mutilated remains of the missing squad members, and Caricias goes insane as a result.
-Soon after, they stumble upon a lone unicorn and kill her, but other unicorns appear and fight the recruits; only Azulín, Gordi and a wounded Coco make it out.
-Azulín's rage against Coco explodes, and he kills and even cannibalizes Coco's corpse.
+Soon after, they stumble upon a lone unicorn named Carmen and kill her, but other herd of unicorns appear and fight the recruits; only Azulín, Gordi and a wounded Coco make it out.
+Azulín's rage against Coco explodes, and he kills and cannibalizes Coco's corpse.